tldr-pages/tldr/pages/common/zipalign.md

 `zipalign {{4}} {{path/to/input.zip}} {{path/to/output.zip}}`

-- Check that a ZIP file is correctly aligned on {{4}} bytes and display the results:
+- Check that a ZIP file is correctly aligned on {{4}} bytes and display the results in a verbose manner:

 `zipalign -v -c {{4}} {{path/to/input.zip}}`